jz33/Autocomplete-Trie-Python/README.md

     import

-This will load test files.
+This will load 1 of the 2 test files.

-The 2 test files are

     words_109582.txt # 109582 words, 1.2 MB
     words_598153.txt # 598153 words, 7.5 MB

+Default is the 2nd.
+This might take 10s.

-Then type in words in text field, press enter will produce all completers
+Then type in words in text field, press enter will produce all completers.

-A naive implement of Trie is in

-    Trie.py

-A more compress represetation of Trie is in

-    Trie_compress.py

-Rename to test.
+Input of 'head' results all words with prefix of 'head':

+    headline
+    headling

+Click

+    Prefix Only

+will switch mode to "Prefix and Infix".

+Input of 'head' results all word contains 'head':

+    headline
+    headling
+    skinhead